linkeddatacenter/kees/README.md

 **kees:KBConfigGraph** states a linked data graph that contains statements that describes the knowledge base itself as a set of RDF triples.

+## Trust

+**Trust** is another key concept in KEES.
+The [RDF] model allow to mix any kind of information, even information that are incoerent with the language profile.
+For instace, suppose that your Language Profile contains a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different triples (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
+If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are the same person.
+If you are not so sure, you have two possibility: choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the language profile, allowing a person to have more than one mom.
+In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.

 ## The KEES workflow